From Statistics Explained

 Employment rates by sex, age and educational attainment

-Having peaked in 2008 at 65.7 %, the EU-28 employment rate for persons aged 15 to 64, as measured by the EU’s labour force survey (EU LFS), decreased during successive years to stand at 64.0 % in 2010.
-This decrease during the global financial and economic crisis — a total fall of 1.7 percentage points — was halted in 2011 when there was a small increase in the EU-28 employment rate, to stand at 64.1 % where it remained in 2012 (see Table 1).
-Among the EU Member States, employment rates in 2012 reached highs in the range of 72.0 % to 74.0 % in Austria, Denmark, Germany and Sweden, peaking at 75.1 % in the Netherlands.
-At the other end of the scale, employment rates were below 60.0 % in 11 of the EU-28 Member States, with the lowest rates being recorded in Greece (51.3 %) and Croatia (50.7 %) — see Figure 1.
+In 2013, the EU-28 employment rate for persons aged 15 to 64, as measured by the EU’s labour force survey (EU LFS), stood at 64.1 %.
+The EU-28 employment rate peaked in 2008 at 65.7 % and decreased during successive years to stand at 64.0 % in 2010.
+This decrease during the global financial and economic crisis — a total fall of 1.7 percentage points — was halted in 2011 when there was a small increase in the EU-28 employment rate, to stand at 64.2 %, after which it fell by 0.1 percentage points, remaining at 64.1 % since 2012 — see Table 1.
+Among the EU Member States, employment rates in 2013 reached highs in the range of 72 % to 74 % in Austria, Denmark, Germany and the Netherlands, peaking at 74.4 % in Sweden.
+At the other end of the scale, employment rates were below 60 % in eight of the EU-28 Member States, with the lowest rates being recorded in Croatia (49.2 %) and Greece (49.3 %) — see Figure 1.

-Male employment rates were consistently higher than those for women across all of the EU-28 Member States in 2012.
-Nevertheless, there were considerable disparities, as the difference between employment rates by sex was as wide as 29.1 percentage points in Malta — where the second lowest female employment rate (41.0 %) was recorded.
-Italy and Greece reported a difference of just less than 20 percentage points, with Greece reporting the lowest female employment rate (41.9 %).
-Among the non-member countries shown in Table 2 Turkey recorded the largest gender difference in employment rates, the 28.7 % rate for women being 40.5 percentage points below the rate for men; Japan and the former Yugoslav Republic of Macedonia also reported relatively large differences.
-By contrast, there was almost no difference in employment rates by sex in Lithuania, where the female rate (61.8 %) was just 0.4 percentage points lower than that for men; the difference was also relatively small in Finland (2.3 percentage points) and in Latvia (2.7 points) — see Figure 2.
+Male employment rates were consistently higher than those for women across all of the EU-28 Member States in 2013.
+Nevertheless, there were considerable disparities, as the difference between employment rates by sex was as wide as 27.1 percentage points in Malta — where the fourth lowest female employment rate (47.0 %) was recorded.
+Greece and Italy reported a difference of just less than 20 percentage points, with Greece reporting the lowest female employment rate (40.1 %), while the female employment rates was also less than 50 % in Croatia and Italy.
+Among the non-member countries shown in Table 2 Turkey recorded the largest gender difference in employment rates, the 29.6 % rate for women being 39.9 percentage points below the rate for men; the former Yugoslav Republic of Macedonia also reported relatively large differences with far higher proportions of men in employment.
+By contrast, there was almost no difference in employment rates by sex in Lithuania, where the female rate (62.8 %) was 1.9 percentage points lower than that for men; the difference was also relatively small in Finland (2.1 percentage points), Latvia (3.4 points) and Sweden (3.8 points); Norway also had a relatively small difference in employment rates between the sexes (3.8 points) — see Figure 2.

-As with the female employment rate, there was evidence that the employment rate of older workers (aged between 55 and 64) continued to increase despite the financial and economic crisis.
-For the EU-28 this rate reached 48.8 % in 2012 extending an unbroken series of increases; for the EU-27 it increased each and every year from 36.2 % in 1998 to 48.9 % by 2012.
-In 2010, there were nine EU-28 Member States that had an employment rate for older workers that was between 50.0 % and 62.0 %, while by far the highest rate was recorded in Sweden (73.0 %) — see Table 2.
-The three EFTA countries for which data are available also recorded high employment rates for older workers, all over 70.0 % and reaching 79.1 % in Iceland.
-Equally, Japan and to a lesser extent the United States also recorded relatively high employment rates for older workers.
-A more detailed analysis of employment rates by age group is provided in Figure 3 — which confirms that the highest employment rates were consistently recorded among those aged 25-54.
+As with the female employment rate, there was evidence that the employment rate of older workers (aged between 55 and 64) increased at a rapid pace despite the financial and economic crisis.
+For the EU-28 this rate reached 50.1 % in 2013; this rate has increased every year since 2002 (the start of the time series for the EU-28).
+In 2013, there were 10 EU-28 Member States that had employment rates for older workers that were between 50 % and 63 %, while by far the highest rate was recorded in Sweden (73.6 %) — see Table 2.
+The three EFTA countries for which data are available also recorded high employment rates for older workers, each over 70 %, peaking at 81.1 % in Iceland.
+Equally, Japan and to a lesser extent the United States recorded relatively high employment rates for older workers.
+A more detailed analysis of employment rates by age group is provided in Figure 3 — which confirms that the highest employment rates were consistently recorded among those aged 25 to 54.

 Employment rates also vary considerably according to the level of educational attainment: for statistics on this issue employment rates are based on the age group 25 to 64 rather than 15 to 64.
-The employment rate of those who had completed a tertiary education was 83.5 % across the EU-28 in 2012 (see Table 3), much higher than the rate (52.8 %) for those who had attained no more than a primary or lower secondary education.
-The EU-28 employment rate of persons with at most an upper secondary or post-secondary non-tertiary education was 72.8 %.
-The largest falls in employment rates since the beginning of the financial and economic crisis (comparing 2008 with 2012) were witnessed for persons with at most a primary or lower secondary education and the smallest falls for persons with a tertiary education.
+The employment rate of those who had completed a tertiary (short-cycle tertiary, bachelor or equivalent, master or equivalent and doctoral or equivalent) education was 83.4 % across the EU-28 in 2013 (see Table 3), much higher than the rate (52.1 %) for those who had attained no more than a primary or lower secondary education.
+The EU-28 employment rate of persons with at most an upper secondary or post-secondary non-tertiary education was 72.7 %.
+The largest falls in employment rates since the beginning of the financial and economic crisis (comparing 2008 with 2013) were witnessed for persons with at most a primary or lower secondary education and the smallest falls for persons with a tertiary education.

 Part-time and fixed-term contracts

-Having fallen to 13.5 % in 2009, the proportion of employees in the EU-28 with a contract of limited duration (fixed-term employment) rose to 14.0 % in 2011 before dropping back to 13.7 % in 2012.
-More than one in four employees in Poland had a temporary contract in 2012 and the proportion was also above one in five in Spain (23.7 %) and Portugal (20.7 %) — see Figure 5.
-Among the remaining EU-28 Member States, the share of employees working on a contract of limited duration ranged from 19.3 % in the Netherlands down to just 2.6 % in Lithuania and 1.7 % in Romania.
+In 2013, the proportion of employees in the EU-28 with a contract of limited duration (fixed-term employment) was 13.8 %.
+More than one in four (26.8 %) employees in Poland had a temporary contract and this proportion was above one in five in Spain (23.2 %), Portugal (21.5 %) and the Netherlands (20.3 %) — see Figure 5.
+Among the remaining EU-28 Member States, the share of employees working on a contract of limited duration ranged from 17.5 % in Cyprus down to 2.7 % in Lithuania and 1.5 % in Romania.
 The considerable range in the propensity to use limited duration contracts between EU Member States may, at least to some degree, reflect national practices, the supply and demand of labour, employer assessments regarding potential growth/contraction, and the ease with which employers can hire or fire.

 Data sources and availability